Kanchenjunga Express (film): Plot

-Kanchenjunga Express is a suspense thriller revolving the life of Nandini, an NGO worker.
-Nandini is a simple kind-hearted woman, married to the wrong kind of men and exploited because of her simplicity.
+Kanchenjunga Express is a suspense thriller revolving around the life of Nandini, an NGO worker.
+Nandini is a simple kind-hearted woman dealing with two failed marriages.
+She is married to the wrong kind of men and exploited because of her simplicity.
 She has learned many good lessons from the experiences of her life, and thus she is tough, strong and independent.

 The film shows three situations of Nandini's life and how she faces them.